strimzi/proposals/015-kafka-topic-encryption.md

 The Encrypter-Decrypter sub-component performs the actual encryption and decryption of messages, implementing a particular encryption algorithm and making use of the KMS service to obtain topic keys.

 #### Key Service
-The Key Service is used in the Encryption Module to handle interactions with a key management system and to perform optional primitives such as those related to envelope encryption.
+The Key Service is used by the Encryption Module to handle interactions with a key management system and to perform optional primitives such as those relating to envelope encryption.
 The interface is generic in order to accommodate various key management implementations.

 #### Policy Service
 Encrypter-decrypters require a means to lookup encryption requirements and parameters for a topic.
-As a corresponding standard does not exist, the core component will interact with a generic internal interface for retrieving policy on how a topic is, or not is, to be encrypted.
+As a corresponding standard does not exist, the core component will interact with a generic internal interface for retrieving policy on how a topic is, or is not, to be encrypted.
 Implementers can develop and configure their own implementation of the policy service, be it a remote microservice, a local pre-configured cache, a cluster registry, etc.

 For each topic to be encrypted, a policy exists detailing: